gourmetjs/gourmet-ssr/docs/tutorial-2.md

 ### src/containers/LoginView.js

-`LoginView.js` is converted to a class based component and got a lot more complicated as below.
+`LoginView` is converted to a class based component to support more features as below.

 ```js
 import React, {Component} from "react";